George Jones: Later years and death (1990–2013)

 Jones was scheduled to perform his final concert at the Bridgestone Arena on November 22, 2013.
 However, on April 18, 2013, Jones was taken to VUMC for a slight fever and irregular blood pressure.
 His concerts in Alabama and Salem were postponed as a result.
 Following six days in intensive care at VUMC, Jones died on April 26, 2013, at age 81.
 Former First Lady Laura Bush was among those eulogizing Jones at his funeral on May 2, 2013.
 Other speakers were Tennessee Governor Bill Haslam, former Arkansas Governor Mike Huckabee, news personality Bob Schieffer, and country singers Barbara Mandrell and Kenny Chesney.
 Alan Jackson, Kid Rock, Ronnie Milsap, Randy Travis, Vince Gill, Patty Loveless, Travis Tritt, the Oak Ridge Boys, Charlie Daniels, Wynonna, and Brad Paisley provided musical tributes.
 The service was broadcast live on CMT, GAC, RFD-TV, The Nashville Network and FamilyNet as well as Nashville stations.
-SiriusXM and WSM 650AM, home of the Grand Ole Opry, broadcast the event on the radio.
+SiriusXM and WSM 650 AM, home of the Grand Ole Opry, broadcast the event on the radio.
 The family requested that contributions be made to the Grand Ole Opry Trust Fund or to the Country Music Hall of Fame and Museum.

 Jones was buried in Woodlawn Cemetery in Nashville.
 His death made headlines all over the world; many country stations (as well as a few of other formats, such as oldies/classic hits) abandoned or modified their playlists and played his songs throughout the day.

-The week after Jones's death, "He Stopped Loving Her Today" re-entered the hot country songs at number 21.
+Artistry

+Billboard wrote: "His baritone evoked yearning, hard living and heartache in tales that echoed country music's deepest traditions."